 "I realised that each cup of lemonade I sold for $1 can provide a person in Africa with clean drinking water for one whole year.”

-That inspired Lulu to organise a boys vs. girls lemonade fundraiser among her fifth-grade class, raising over $4,000 to support disaster relief efforts.
+That inspired Lulu to organize a boys vs. girls lemonade fundraiser among her fifth-grade class, raising over $4,000 to support disaster relief efforts.

 Lulu wanted to expand her idea to something that was applicable to all kinds of social events, and that’s when Philanthroparty was born.
 “A philanthroparty is any social gathering, big or small, with some sort of purpose behind it - that benefits the world in a positive way.”

 “I was in Kindergarten when Lulu invited me to my first PhilanthroParty.
 I fell in love with the concept that giving back can be so much fun and have a powerful impact”, says Madison Stein, now the President of LemonAID Warriors.
-“I hosted a Beauty Brunch to support homeless women, Can Carnivals for the hungry, Art With A Heart for hospitalized children and more.”1
+“I hosted a Beauty Brunch to support homeless women, Can Carnivals for the hungry, Art With A Heart for hospitalized children, and more.”

 "Young people are just taking this idea of Philanthroparties and running with it."